PoserDungeon2003/WordSearchingGame/README.md

 **You must do this before open the Unity Editor**

 Because this game has Google Login, the Google OAuth keys have been ignored from this project for security reasons.
-Download the Credentials zip file,  copy all asset files inside the folder and paste them into `WordSearchingGame/Assets/Credentials`.
+Download the Credentials zip file, extract, copy folder `Credentials` and paste it to `Assets` folder.
+The path should look like this `WordSearchingGame/Assets/Credentials`.

 ### Step 2: Install Unity Hub